algbio/themisto/README.md

 # NEWS 25.2.
 2023

 The [preprint](https://www.biorxiv.org/content/10.1101/2023.02.24.529942v1) for Themisto v3 is out.
-We are currently working on portable Linux binaries for the release.
-Binaries for the old version 2.1 are available at https://github.com/algbio/themisto/releases/tag/v2.1.0.
+A compiled executable file for Linux is available [here](https://github.com/algbio/themisto/releases/download/3.0.0/themisto_linux-v3.0.0.tar.gz).
+Tested to work at least on Ubuntu 18.04, Ubuntu 20.4, CentOS 7 and Red Hat 8.6.

 # About Themisto
 Themisto is a succinct colored k-mer index supporting pseudo-alignment against a database of reference sequences similar to the tool Kallisto, Bifrost and Metagraph.
 For more information, see the [preprint](https://www.biorxiv.org/content/10.1101/2023.02.24.529942v1).